“You win,” Suranne Jones’ Gemma Foster texted her oily ex-husband Simon as she drove out of Parminster for a new life. “We’ve gone.”

 I wouldn’t bet on it.
 This is not a woman to hold aloft the white flag of surrender: she’s more likely to ram the pole up Simon’s backside.
 And with two episodes to go of this sensationally schlocky series, this could just mark the beginning of the final stages of her campaign of revenge on the man who has turned her life upside down.

-Tonight, in perhaps the most action-packed (and certainly the best) episode of the series so far, we saw the flawed brilliance of this woman.
+In perhaps the most action-packed (and certainly the best) episode of the series so far, we saw the flawed brilliance of this woman.

 She stood up for Isobel (Hope Lloyd), the teenage girl whom we learned (in the biggest discovery of the evening) that her son Tom had made unwelcome sexual advances towards at Simon and Kate’s party in episode one; whatever trials she goes through, Gemma knows right from wrong.